Melting-Cube/Boss-Vengence-Revive/README.md

 # BossVengenceRevive

 ## Description
-- A mod for Risk of Rain 2 that will revive dead players once other members of their team kill the boss or complete the Vengence event.
+- A mod for Risk of Rain 2 that will revive dead players once other members of their team kill the boss or complete the Vengeance event.

 ## Installation
 - Use a mod manager to ease the process
 - Otherwise extract the zip from thunderstore.io into “Risk of Rain 2\BepInEx\plugins”

+## Heading

 ## Changelog
-- 1.1.0 Added a config file with options to choose what boss
+- 1.1.0 Added a config file with options to choose what boss groups you revive after
 - 1.0.2 Fixed minor oversights in the discription and chat log (namely github link)
 - 1.0.1 Fixed problems with the manifest.json
 - 1.0.0 Initial Release